Fazendaaa/FarmNotes/docs/index.md

 A good code is good as long the one who wrote it and always will be something to improving since we are improving all the time, change languages and bringing some concepts from others backgrounds, seeing the code made it by others.
 Code is like wine, it's gets better with time.

 _"Refactoring is a lot like solving a Rubik's cube.
 There are lots of little steps required to achieve a large goal.
 Each step enables the next."_

+Besides that, requirements, growing scale, hardware updates, etc, change faster than the code developed to it can keep its pace.

 One thing to keep in mind when refining code is [The Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).